 - Fly from London to Bordeaux where we meet our guide.
-From here we go birding at Le Teich Nature Reserve, searching for wetland species as well as early migrants.
+From here we go birding at a wetland reserve, searching for waders and waterfowl, as well as early migrants.
 We then transfer to our riverside hotel in Mauzac.

 - Accommodation: Hotel in Mauzac, 4-nights on full board basis.